p-kuen/PatchProtect/README.md

 - If you <b>disconnect</b>, your props will be on the server, but if you enalbed prop-cleanup, your <b>props will be deleted after a configured time</b> ( If you rejoin between this time, your props won't get deleted )

 <h3>Cleanup:</h3>
-We have added some cleanup-features to allow SuperAdmins to clear props very fast.
+We have added some cleanup-features to allow SuperAdmins ( or probably Admins ) to clear props very fast.
 You have following posibilities:

 - <b>Cleanup the whole map</b> ( all world props will be resetted )